 When Jeremiah Griswold filed Shaw Island homestead papers with the federal government, he listed 1882 as his first personal settlement.
-We don't know if he planted these flowers in the above photo, but the next two generations of Griswolds also operated the farm.
+We don't know if he planted these flowers, but the next two generations of Griswolds also operated the farm.
 Their first farm house burned to the ground in 1911, but the large extant hay barn and the daffodils were happy to stay on.

 For this writer, these are enough reasons to classify this flower growing on Shaw Island, as one of our true heritage plants.

 Here is a published piece from the local Journal newspaper in 1974:

 "It might be called a town that never was; hardly any reason for it to be called anything.
 But there it is––on most maps––Griswold; on some maps, the only name on Shaw Island.
 Signs of a town are just missing."